 Community Benefits Guidelines

-Attorney General Martha Coakley announces revisions to the Attorney General's Community Benefit Guidelines for Non Profit Acute Care Hospitals and Community Benefit Guidelines for Health Maintenance Organizations .
-These Guidelines took effect in October 2009.
-View the guidelines:
+The Attorney General's Community Benefit Guidelines for Non Profit Acute Care Hospitals and Community Benefit Guidelines for Health Maintenance Organizations took effect in October 2009.

 - Community Benefit Guidelines for Non Profit Hospitals (PDF)

 - Community Benefit Guidelines for Health Maintenance Organizations (PDF)